List of cruisers of the United States Navy: Second London Naval Treaty

+Cruiser-Destroyer (CLD)

+Parallel to the Atlanta design was an abortive attempt to design a super-Atlanta known as the Cruiser-Destroyer, or CLD.
+The "ship characteristics" resulting from this study would be almost identical to that of the later CL-154 design.
+CLD did not become an official hull classification symbol.

-World War II
+Early World War II

 When the United States entered World War II it had three major classes of cruisers under construction: the Atlanta and Cleveland light cruiser classes (with 5-inch and 6-inch main batteries, respectively), and the Baltimore-class of heavy cruisers.
 The Cleveland-class was an improvement of the Brooklyn design, while the Baltimore-class was an improved Wichita.
 These ships would form the bulk of the cruiser war construction effort, with eight Atlanta-class, twenty-seven Cleveland-class, and fourteen Baltimore-class cruisers ultimately completed.
 Early in the war nine Cleveland hulls would be diverted for conversion into Independence class light aircraft carriers (CVLs).
 By the end of the war three Cleveland hulls would be canceled, and one incomplete hull would later be converted to a guided missile cruiser.